HAWHHCalendarBot/downloader/README.md

 # HAWHHCalendarBot Downloader

-This tool downloads ICS Files and parses them into a generic JSON known to this project.
+This tool downloads ICS Files and parses them into JSON files used by other components.